arm00n/JsonAsAsset/README.md

 Now that you've installed FModel and setup it up correctly, we can continue to setting up JsonAsAsset for our own Unreal Engine project.

-<a name="export-directory"></a>
+<a name="setup-settings"></a>
-##### 2.2 Setting up Export Directory
+##### 2.2 Setup Settings
 <img align="right" width="300" height="180" src=https://github.com/JsonAsAsset/JsonAsAsset/assets/73559984/aad4e86a-6f0b-4e66-aef1-13d30d8215de)>

 > [!NOTE]
-> Upon launching your unreal engine project, you should of seen a notification asking you to change your export directory in the plugin settings, if you've already done that, skip this part.
+> If you have FModel installed and setup correctly, you can now press the FModel Settings button in your Settings to grab it from there!

 We need to change the export directory to allow the plugin to differentiate between what's your directory, and what's the game path it should put it in.